[This post originally appeared here in October 2019. It has been expanded upon, revised, and updated to reflect more recent information.]

 Need to dispose of that mini-fridge right away?

-Ready to dispose of those old appliances?
+So, ready to dispose of that old mini-fridge or other appliances?
 It’s as simple as 1, 2, 3.

 Our professional and insured appliance removal team will show up at your home and we call 15 minutes before we arrive on site.
 Once there, we’ll give you a free estimate based on how much room your appliances take up in our truck.
 You point and we haul those items into our junk removal trucks, with no hidden fees.

 You can make an appointment by booking online or by calling 1.888.888.JUNK (5865).